Adam and the Ants: Legacy

 The visual aspect formed a large part of the impact of Adam and the Ants, especially at the height of their success between 1980 and early 1982.
-Al Spicer noted; "Adam's career is better defined by his changing image than his music".
+Al Spicer noted, "Adam's career is better defined by his changing image than his music".
 Together with their music videos and flamboyant stage presence, Adam and the Ants had significant mainstream success that was dubbed "Antmania" in the British press.
 Simon Reynolds called Antmania a combination of "heroic imagery, sexmusic and tribalism" while highlighting the early influence of Malcom McLaren.
 Paul Evans of Rolling Stone's album guide described the band as "leering, self-mythologising ... loopy faux-teen fun" and Ant as a "the campiest figurehead of the New Romantic moment".
 Commentators also noted the links between Antmania and the glam-rock of Marc Bolan and David Bowie in the 1970s.

 The band seized the opportunities provided by music videos on the new channel MTV to develop a theatrical, charismatic, and heroic persona.
-With romantic costumes and heavy make-up, the band were often seen as an early example of the New Romantic movement, though Adam Ant has always denied any connection with that movement.
+With romantic costumes and heavy make-up, the band was often seen as an early example of the New Romantic movement, though Adam Ant has always denied any connection with that movement.
 Lavish videos were produced for "Stand and Deliver", "Prince Charming", and "Ant Rap".
-All Adam and the Ants music videos were produced and storyboarded by Adam Ant; these videos helped to establish the band in the United States when MTV began airing them in 1981.
-The "Prince Charming" video includes a guest appearance by British film actor Diana Dors as the fairy Godmother, and the video for "Ant Rap" includes Scottish pop singer Lulu as the "damsel in distress".
+All Adam and the Ants music videos were produced and storyboarded by Ant; these videos helped to establish the band in the United States when MTV began airing them in 1981.
+The "Prince Charming" video includes a guest appearance by British film actor Diana Dors as the Fairy Godmother, and the video for "Ant Rap" includes Scottish pop singer Lulu as the "damsel in distress".

+The band is mentioned in the Last of the Summer Wine episode "The Waist Land".

 In early 1995, Ant and Pirroni joined Nine Inch Nails on stage to perform "Physical (You're So)", "Red Scab", and "Beat My Guest"; three songs from Adam and the Ants' early catalogue.
 Nine Inch Nails also covered "Physical (You're So)" on their 1992 EP Broken.

 On 8 May 2006, Hyper released their debut album We Control, which includes a cover of "Antmusic" with Leeroy Thornhill of The Prodigy on lead vocals.
-In April 2009, No Doubt performed a cover of "Stand and Deliver" on an episode of the US television show Gossip Girl, and performed it at The Bamboozle music festival in May 2009.
+In April 2009, No Doubt performed a cover of "Stand and Deliver" on the US television show Gossip Girl episode "Valley Girls", and performed it at The Bamboozle music festival in May 2009.

 In 2011, CBBC programme Horrible Histories featured the song "Dick Turpin", which is a pastiche on Adam and the Ants' "Stand and Deliver".

-A short film starring Nick Moran as Adam and Mackenzie Crook as Gary Tibbs, called Ant Muzak (2002), depicts Adam and the Ants visiting a supermarket late at night at the same time as Sigue Sigue Sputnik.
-Gary Tibbs appears in the film as Dirk, the supermarket manager, and wears white socks.
+A short film starring Nick Moran as Ant and Mackenzie Crook as Tibbs, called Ant Muzak (2002), depicts Adam and the Ants visiting a supermarket late at night at the same time as Sigue Sigue Sputnik.
+Tibbs appears in the film as Dirk, the supermarket manager, and wears white socks.